Playing through and Creating Game Records

 A recommended method of learning about Go is to play through games by professional players; or some prefer to play through games by players slightly stronger than themselves.
 You can do this with a printed record and a physical Go board.
 But unless you are very competent, you may find that most of your concentration is spent on following the record accurately and correcting the inevitable mistakes, leaving little for studying the actual moves.
 It is much easier to play through game records with a computer program that puts the stones in the right positions automatically, allowing you to concentrate on the ideas behind the moves.
 To do this, you need two things: a program, and some computer game records.

-and SGF (Smart Game Format) also known as MyGoTutor which may now look like
+The main format used for recording games now is SGF (Smart Game Format) which may look like

 ;W[ns];B[ss];W[nr]